-Figure 10: Illustrative diagram depicting stream/river-aquifer interactions - (a) connected gaining stream (b) connected losing stream (Winter et al., 1998).
+Figure 10: Illustrative diagram depicting stream/river-aquifer interactions - (a) connected gaining stream (b) connected losing stream Source: Winter et al., 1998

 Anthropogenic activities in the catchment affect groundwater contribution to baseflow.
-These activities are abstraction for various purposes reducing river-aquifer water exchange fluxes, reduction in connectivity between groundwater and surface water, and organic and inorganic contamination.
-Contamination emanating between the river-aquifer must be investigated and suitable mitigation measures implemented.
+Abstraction of groundwater for various purposes, reduces-river-aquifer water exchange fluxes, reduces connectivity between groundwater and surface water, and organic and inorganic contamination.
+Contamination emanating from the river-aquifer must be investigated and suitable mitigation measures be implemented.

-Pesticides contaminating groundwater also contaminate surface water as well through the interactions between the two - creating a cyclic effect of pesticides, transformation products, metabolites, and residues between the river-aquifer, then added to that the compounding effect when more CEC are added which exponentially increases the exposure and risks.
-Heavy metals, particulate contaminants (nanomaterials, microplastics) and organic compounds (such as Polycyclic Aromatic Hydrocarbons (PAH's) and Alkylphenols & Alkylphenol Ethoxylates are extremely toxic and persistent and proven to be EDC's (Olujimi et al., 2011).
-Wee and Aris, (2023) indicated that Per- and Polyfluoroalkyl substances (PFAS) - known as the 'forever chemicals' have caused a global crisis as PFAS contamination increased globally by 13.6% between 2018 and 2019, in both river and groundwater and Cserbik et al., (2023) has proven that PFAS has been associated with endocrine disruption, developmental and reproductive toxicity, carcinogenicity, genotoxicity, immunotoxicity, cytotoxicity, neurotoxicity, and hepatotoxicity , and supported by Wee and Aris, (2023) and Cordner et al., (2019).
+Pesticides contaminating groundwater also contaminate surface water as well through the interactions between the two - creating a cyclic effect of pesticides, transformation products, metabolites, and residues between the river-aquifer, then added to the compounding effect when more CECs are added, which exponentially increases the exposure and risks.
+Heavy metals, particulate contaminants (nanomaterials, microplastics) and organic compounds (such as Polycyclic Aromatic Hydrocarbons (PAH's) and Alkylphenols and Alkylphenol Ethoxylates are extremely toxic and persistent and proven to be Endocrine Disrupting Chemicals (EDC's) (Olujimi et al., 2011).
+Wee and Aris, (2023) indicated that Per- and Polyfluoroalkyl substances (PFAS) - known as the 'forever chemicals' have caused a global crisis as PFAS contamination increased globally by 13.6% between 2018 and 2019, in both river and groundwater and Cserbik et al., (2023) has proven that PFAS has been associated with endocrine disruption, developmental and reproductive toxicity, carcinogenicity, genotoxicity, immunotoxicity, cytotoxicity, neurotoxicity, and hepatotoxicity , and is supported by Wee and Aris, (2023) and Cordner et al., (2019).

-There are numerous methods and techniques used to quantify and detect groundwater and surface water interaction in South Africa and on a global scale.
-These methods and techniques are well established in literature, and the most commonly used method include the following:
+Numerous methods and techniques have been used to quantify and detect groundwater and surface water interaction in South Africa and on a global scale.
+These methods and techniques are well established in literature, and the most commonly used methods include the following: